-11. Proceedings on Behalf of the Fund
+10. Proceedings on Behalf of the Fund

-On the 23rd September 2021, Notice was received for a matter listed for mention at the New South Wales Civil and Administrative Tribunal in relation to a request for rectification of defects notice for a property in the Main Road Unit Trust.
+On the 23rd September 2021, Notice was received for a matter listed for mention at the New South Wales Civil and Administrative Tribunal in relation to a request for rectification of defects notice for a property sold by the Main Road Unit Trust.
 The Main Road Unit Trust is 100% owned by the 35 Latitude Development Fund.
-At this stage, quantification of any cost attributable to the Main Road Unit Trust is not possible.
-The plaintiff is currently seeking rectification under the builders guarantee insurance, and requiring the builder to rectify the building defects they have identified.